The Fashioner interface is very simple and easy to use, yet extremely powerful. It is comprised of three separate sections.

 Since Patternmaker Pro is browser based, we had to find a drawing method that was friendly to the different browsers.
 We chose to work with SVG.

-If you are used to other graphics or CAD programs, you will find the coordinate system in SVG to be a bit strange.
+If you are familiar with other graphics or CAD programs, you will find the coordinate system in SVG to be a bit strange.

 The origin of the SVG canvas is in the top left.
 Moving to the right is the X axis and that is a positive number.
 Moving down is the Y axis and that is positive, too.
 It would be the fourth quadrant of a Cartesian system with the Y being positive moving down.